Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 draft: false
 disqusId: "http://lokiastari.com/blog/2014/12/30/c-plus-plus-by-example-smart-pointer/"
 ---
-On [codereview.stackexchange.com](https://codereview.stackexchange.com) in the C++ tag it seems that it is a write of passage to implement your own version of a smart pointer.
+On [codereview.stackexchange.com](https://codereview.stackexchange.com) in the C++ tag, it seems like a write of passage to implement your own version of a smart pointer.
 A quick search brings up the following:

 * 02/Sep/2011 - [shared_ptr implementation](https://codereview.stackexchange.com/q/4550/507)
 * 26/Nov/2011 - [Shared Pointer implementation](https://codereview.stackexchange.com/q/6320/507)